 ADDITIONAL INFORMATION: The appeal is limited to a review of the administrative record, the Corps memorandum for the record of the appeal conference or meeting, and any supplemental information that the review officer has determined is needed to clarify the administrative record.
 Neither the appellant nor the Corps may add new information or analyses to the record.
 However, you may provide additional information to clarify the location of information that is already in the administrative record.

+POINT OF CONTACT FOR QUESTIONS OR INFORMATION:
-POINT OF CONTACT FOR QUESTIONS OR INFORMATION: If you have questions regarding this decision and/or the appeal If you only have questions regarding the appeal process you may process you may contact: also contact: Mr. Gerald Bourne Administrative Appeals Review Officer Environmental Specialist Mississippi Valley Division USACE Regulatory Branch Vicksburg District U.S. Army Corps of Engineers 4155 Clay Street 1400 Walnut Street

-Vicksburg, MS 39181-0080 601-631-5441 601-634-5820 RIGHT OF ENTRY: Your signature below grants the right of entry to Corps of Engineers personnel, and any government consultants, to conduct investigations of the project site during the course of the appeal process.
+If you have questions regarding this decision and/or the appeal process you may contact: If you only have questions regard also contact: ding the appeal process you may Mr. Gerald Bourne Environmental Specialist USACE Regulatory Branch Vicksburg District 4155 Clay Street Vicksburg, MS 39180 601-631-5441 Administrative Appeals Review Off Mississippi Valley Division U.S. Army Corps of Engineers 1400 Walnut Street Vicksburg, MS 39181-0080 601-634-5820 icer RIGHT OF ENTRY: Your signature below grants the right of entry to Corps of Engineers personnel, and any government consultants, to conduct investigations of the project site during the course of the appeal process.
 You will be provided a 15 day notice of any site investigation, and will have the opportunity to participate in all site investigations.
+Date: Telephone number: Signature of appellant or agent.